In this article we will see how to create a custom shortcuts for stored procedures in SQL Server ?

 Now you can create a shortcuts by following below steps.

-> Click ot Tools Tab > then , Click on Options.. in context menu
+Click to Tools Tab then click on Options.. in context menu.

-> Next, In Query Shortcuts: pane > Put your stored procedure name against any shortcuts that you like.
+Next, In Query Shortcuts: pane, write your stored procedure name in front of any shortcuts that you like.

-Lets see the output of stored procedure by pressing shortcut key that is ctrl + 3 , as you can see it executes the stored procdure which returns data.
+Lets see the output of stored procedure by pressing shortcut key that is ctrl + 3, as you can see, it executes the stored procedure which returns the data.